microsoft/playwright/docs/src/test-api/class-test.md

 When called in the scope of a test file, runs before all tests in the file.
 When called inside a [`method: Test.describe#1`] group, runs before all tests in the group.
 If multiple `beforeAll` hooks are added, they will run in the order of their registration.

 Note that worker process is restarted on test failures, and `beforeAll` hook runs again in the new worker.
 Learn more about [workers and failures](../test-retries.md).

+Playwright will always run all `beforeAll` hooks for the test even if some of them throw errors.

 You can use [`method: Test.afterAll#1`] to teardown any resources set up in `beforeAll`.